 To receive a permanent absentee ballot:

-- Obtain a note from your doctor (on the physician's letterhead) stating that you have a permanent disability.
+- Obtain a note from your doctor (on the physician's letterhead) stating that you have a permanent disability and are unable to appear in person at your polling place.

 - Fill out an application for absentee ballot.
 You may request an application from the town clerk or click here to download a copy.